 As you may already know from one of my older posts, I had two reasons to open a US bank account:

 - receiving payments for my blogging activity (from my niche websites)

 You might be already a bit familiar with niche websites and what they are all about.
 If not, read this post by Steve Scott.

 I decided to go with the Amazon Affiliate program and build my first niche website around it (fast forward, here are the niche websites I got by the end of 2015.)

 Account For Amazon Affiliate Program

-For the Amazon affiliate program, I need a US account in the USA in order to minimize banking fees.
+For the Amazon Affiliate program, I needed a US account in the USA in order to minimize banking fees.

-- the direct deposit paid directly into your account.
+- the direct deposit paid directly to your account.

 This was the first reason why I needed a US-based account.